anderson-fachini/docker-inspect-2-command-line/README.md

 # docker-inspect-2-command-line
-A Go lang script that generates the command line to start a docker container using the docker inspect of an existing container
+A multi language scriptthat generates the command line to start a docker container using the docker inspect of an existing container

+Current implementations in Go and Node.js

 ## Usage
 ```